ShaikMohammad786/My-Own-deployment-Service/README.md

 - **Docker-based Builds**: Isolated build environments using Docker containers
 - **Subdomain Routing**: Each deployment gets a unique subdomain (e.g., `projectid.localhost:3001`)
 - **Modern UI**: Beautiful, responsive React frontend with real-time feedback

+- for now only those project which can build dist files via npm install && npm run build only can be deployed future work is in progress to support other frontend frameworks any contributions are hugely encouraged!

 ## 🏗️ Architecture